Or: Get me drunk at a party and I will tell you more than you ever wanted to know about plane crashes.

 “Monsters are real.
 Ghosts are real too.
 They live inside us.
 And sometimes, they win.”

 The common trait among my fears is a lack of control.
 As soon as the plane rockets down the runway, my life is in the hands of the flight crew and maintenance technicians.
 I can wear the right shoes and memorize the exits, but what the fuck am I going to do if the engine malfunctions?
-I think the most unnerving thing I unearthed was the alarming number of crashes have been the result of cost-cutting measures taken by airlines and manufacturers.
+I think the most unnerving thing I unearthed was the alarming number of crashes has been the result of cost-cutting measures taken by airlines and manufacturers.
 People I’ve never met may have already made decisions that could lead to my death.
 It’s a less than comforting thought.

 The same goes for my fears of addiction, closed spaces, and being buried alive.
 The inability to move or take control of the situation is what drives my heart rate up.
 It’s all of the things that my worst-case scenario planning can’t account for.
 It’s also why I hate horror movies that rely on characters making really dumb decisions in order to have a plot.
 Sure, there are plenty of people who do stupid things in the face of danger.
 Just look at all of the people who won’t even take the basic step of wearing a mask during a global pandemic.
 But for me, there’s nothing more terrifying than being trapped and out of options.